Grain elevator company pleads guilty in teen death

-DENVER A rural Colorado company pleaded guilty in federal court in Denver on Friday to violating workplace laws in the death of a 17-year-old boy who suffocated after he was sucked into a bin being filled with grain.
+DENVER A rural Colorado company pleaded guilty in federal court in Denver on Friday to violating workplace laws in the death of a 17 year-old boy who suffocated after he was sucked under flowing grain while cleaning a bin.

 Tempel Grain Elevators LLP, under a plea agreement with prosecutors, must pay the family of Cody Rigsby $500,000 for his May 2009 death.

-The company was also ordered pay a $50,000 fine to the U.S. Occupational Safety and Health Administration to supplement a $1.6 million fine the agency leveled against Tempel in 2009.
+The company also was ordered to pay a $50,000 fine to the U.S. Occupational Safety and Health Administration, said Jeff Dorschner, spokesman for the U.S. Attorney's Office in Denver.

 Rigsby and other workers at a Haswell, Colorado, plant were routinely required to perform hazardous tasks, according to court documents.